A proposal to probe quantum non-locality of Majorana fermions in tunneling experiments

 An immediate idea involves trying to inject an electron into $\gamma_a$ and retrieve it from $\gamma_b$ ~\cite{sumanta,bolech,semenoff,fu}.
 By connecting leads to the left and the right ends of the TS wire in Fig.~\ref{Fig2}, one could imagine that an electron injected into the end $a$ flips the occupation number $n_d$ from $n_d=0$ to $n_d=1$.
 The injected electron can then escape from the end $b$ flipping the state back from $n_d=1$ to $n_d=0$.
 Such a process where an electron can enter from one end $a$ and exit at the other lead $b$, can be interpreted as a transfer of an electron, which we will refer to as Majorana-assisted electron tunneling.
 However, as has been discussed in previous works \cite{sumanta,bolech}, such a transfer occurs in a way so as to not violate locality and causality.

 The amplitude for the Majorana-assisted electron tunneling \cite{sumanta,semenoff} can be written in terms of the retarded Green function as

-where $\ket{g}$ is a ground state of the Majorana wire, $\tau$ is the time-interval between the tunneling events, $\Theta(\tau)$ is the Heaviside step function and $\gamma_{a,b}$ are the Majorana fermion operators at the left and right end of the wire.
-The amplitude $G_R(\tau;ab)$ contains contributions from Majorana-assisted normal electron tunneling as well as Majorana-assisted non-local Andreev processes where the electron entering at the end $a$ exits as a hole at the end $b$.
-When the state $\ket{g}$ is a ground state of the TS system with a definite fermion-parity $F_P\equiv i\expect{g|\gamma_a(0)\gamma_b(0)|g}$ the amplitude
+where $\tau$ is the time-interval between the tunneling events, $\Theta(\tau)$ is the Heaviside step function and $c^\dagger_{m}$ are the electron operators at the left (i.e. $m=a$) and right (i.e. $m=b$) end of the wire.
+In the low-energy limit in the topological state, the electron-operators at the ends $c^\dagger_{a,b}$ can be approximated by the end Majorana modes $c^\dagger_{a,b}\sim\gamma_{a,b}$.
+Thus, the amplitude $G^R_{ab}(\tau)$ represents Majorana-assisted non-local normal electron tunneling between the ends $a$ exits as a hole at the end $b$ and has a non-zero value in the topological phase given by